Tucker 48 Frequently Asked Questions

 What engine does the Tucker 48 use?

 The Tucker engine is derived from an aluminum flat-6 cylinder Franklin engine, produced by Air Cooler Motors.
 The engine generates 167 Horsepower and 372 lb-ft torque, which propels the car to a top speed of 130 mph.
 This is very impressive considering it’s a four-door sedan weighing almost 4200 pounds and measuring nearly 19 feet in length.
+What other car in 1948 is capable of 130 mph?

 How many Tucker cars are roadworthy?